nvim-neorocks/luarocks-tag-release/README.md

 ## Limitations

 * This workflow only works on public repositories.
 * It was designed with Neovim plugins in mind.
-It should work with any Luarocks package (lua >= 5.1), but this has not been tested.
+It should work with any LuaRocks package (lua >= 5.1), but this has not been tested.
-* The docker image uses lua 5.1.
+* This action uses lua 5.1.
 So any packages that depend on lua > 5.1 will fail to install.

 ## Acknowledgements